taw10/crystfel/doc/man/indexamajig.1.md

 : only, but might be extended to other streaming systems in future.
 The : default is 60 seconds.

+**--asapo-consumer-timeout**
+: Set the timeout used for "get next" calls from ASAP::O, in ms.  The default : is 500 ms.

 **--data-format=format**
 : Specify the data format for data received over ZeroMQ or ASAP::O.  Possible : values in this version are msgpack, hdf5 and seedee.